 These factors mean there are all kinds of ways that ultra-processed foods can undermine our health, from raising our blood sugar and blood pressure to introducing toxins to our bodies.
 But perhaps the biggest impact of ultra-processed foods has been how easily they can lead to us putting on weight.

 In 1980, around 7% of people in England were obese.
-Today this statistic stands at 25%, orone in 4– and the rise in obesity very closely follows to the rise in popularity and availability of high-sugar, high-fat ultra-processed foods.
+Today this statistic stands at 25%, or‘one in 4’– and the rise in obesity very closely follows to the rise in popularity and availability of high-sugar, high-fat ultra-processed foods.
 Far from being a coincidence, it’s likely that big food manufacturers have played a critical role in the widespread challenges with weight that we now see across the western world.

 From ultra-processed to ‘clean label’